-Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.
+Disciples wage spiritual warfare through right conduct, acts of love, and proclaiming the gospel.
+“Spiritual

-warfare” is a common topic in popular preaching and Christian books.
-The idea
+warfare” is a common topic in popular preaching, an idea derived from Paul’s

 and blood but against the principalities and powers… against the spiritual hosts of wickedness